kcmerrill/writing/Knight Walker/Chapter 1 - Uh Oh.md

 “How much blood did you take from Alex?”

 The words were fuzzy and almost incoherent as I came to.
-Ears ringing so loud and violently that even hearing a life altering phrase was near impossible.
-The low rumbling of the voice were enough to give me shivers had I been in my right mind.
+My ears ringing so loud and violently that even hearing a life altering phrase was nearly impossible.
+The low rumbling of the voice was enough to give me shivers had I been in my right mind.
 I wasn’t though.

 My body ached like I had just been hit by a train.
 When I went to open my eyes, my eyelids wouldn’t budge.
 They may as well have been superglued together they were so dry.
-I wanted to scream but my lips stuck together, the taste and smell of blood filling my senses and a sharp pain registered on my lower lip.
-I tried to move my arms and legs but they were bounded together.
-I had no way of knowing but I had the distinct impression I had been beaten.
-Badly.
+I wanted to scream but my lips stuck together, the taste and smell of blood filling my senses.
+As if on queue, the pain.
+I tried to move my arms and legs but they were bound together.
+I had no way of knowing but I’d bet my next paycheck that I’d been beaten.
+And Badly.
 A few broken ribs made breathing damn near impossible.
-I couldn’t actually feel it given my hands being bound but there was a pounding and throbbing as if I had blunt trauma to my head.
-I went to reposition myself ever so slowly but my right knee cried out in agony and I immediately stopped.
-My body went limp and I just sat there.
+The ringing in my ears and the throbbing coming from the top of my head told me that my skull had been there to soften the blow of a big league sluggers baseball bat.
+I went to reposition myself ever so slowly but my knee cried out in agony and that of course stopped me in my tracks.
+My body just went limp and I just sat there.
 I needed a few more seconds to examine my situation and to think of a plan.
 Even if the plan was just to sit there and die, I needed a plan.

 “Quite a bit.
 You know, just in case.”

 This time the words coming from a smaller, weaker voice of a man.
 One filled with apprehension and nervousness.
 I couldn’t see the man but I’d imagine if I could he would’ve winced.
 As if he were explaining to his father why he was sent to the principals office.
 Arms up in a defensive position not knowing if a verbal or physical lashing would be next.

-“I need him to live.”
-A deep and low and irritated voice growled.
+“I need him to live.”  a deep, low irritated voice growled.

 “At least for a few minutes until I find out who gave it to him.
 Then after I get what I want from him you can do whatever you’d like to him.
 Dead or Alive.

 Now get back to your lab and find out whatever you can.
-Do not come out until you have found it or I will make her wish you had.”.
+Don’t come out until you have found it or I will make her wish you had.”.

 “Yes … Yes sir … Just … just please don’t hurt her” mumbled the man, now gasping for air as he spoke.
 The nervousness stealing the air from his lungs.
-Sound of shuffling shoes jogging off in the distance filled the silent room and then that of a heavy door closing.
+Sounds of shuffling shoes jogging off in the distance filled the silent room and then that of a heavy door closing.

 There was a moment of silence and then there was the sound of a dead bolt locking.

 More silence.

 A literal eternity passed.
-Ok, probably not literally but at the very least a heartbeat passed.
+Ok, probably not literally but at the very least a couple heartbeats passed.
 I gathered my courage and opened my eyes not sure what I’d see.
 After a few moments of struggle more confusion and questions came rushing into my mind.

-Initial darkness.
+Then there was darkness.
+Again.
+Then there was light and more darkness, and more light as I came to and from consciousness.

 When my eyes were able to focus and when the world stopped spinning I realized I couldn’t see straight ahead.
 My view was obstructed and I felt claustrophobic.
 There was light coming from the bottom of my peripheral vision.
 I looked down and visually confirmed what I had previously felt.
-My hands were bounded together by rope and what looked like a set of handcuffs.
+My hands were bound together by rope and what looked like a set of handcuffs.

 These were handcuffs unlike any I’d ever seen before.
 Not that I had seen many if any.
 I mean, given my current predicament you’d think I’d have been in all kinds of crazy trouble in the past but I assure you it’s been an incredibly long time since I’ve received even a parking ticket.
 These handcuffs were different.
-They pulsed a low green radiant light and there was some sort of inscription on them that I couldn’t make out in the dimness of my limited surroundings.
+They pulsed a low green radiant light and there was some sort of inscription on them that I couldn’t make out in the dimness of my surroundings.

 Another half of a moment passed and an on/off switch to my sense of smell came to me.
 The air was cold, damp, and stale.
 It smelled.
 It smelled like blood, rich in iron and … and like potatoes?
 The realization that a potato sac was covering my head finally dawned on me.